 How is the fetal ultrasound done?

-There are 2 ways a fetal ultrasound can be done:
+There are 2 ways to do a fetal ultrasound:

 The endovaginal scan provides a better view of the lower part of your uterus.
-However, you may choose not to have this type of ultrasound scan even if it is recommended by your health care provider.
+However, you may choose not to have this type of ultrasound scan even if your health care provider recommended one.

-Most often, medical ultrasounds are 2 dimensional (2D), which means a flat image rather than a 3 dimensional (3D) image.
+Most often, medical ultrasounds are 2 dimensional (2D).
+This creates a flat image rather than a 3 dimensional (3D) image.

 Are fetal ultrasounds safe?

-Medical 2D ultrasound has been used in pregnancy for over 40 years.
-Many studies have been done to determine if a medical ultrasound is safe and there is no clear evidence to suggest it is dangerous for either you or your baby.
+Medical 2D ultrasound has been used in pregnancy for over 50 years.
+Many studies have been done to determine if a medical ultrasound is safe.
+There is no clear evidence to suggest it is dangerous for either you or your baby.
 Ultrasound is not an X-ray and does not use ionizing radiation.

-All ultrasound scans are ordered by a doctor, midwife, or nurse practitioner, and must be done by properly trained people who have special knowledge and skill in fetal ultrasound.
+All ultrasound scans are ordered by a doctor, midwife or nurse practitioner.
+They must be done by properly trained people who have special knowledge and skill in fetal ultrasound.